Homersmyid/TEP/Tests/24Bus/Readme.txt

 This is an example of a 24-bus problem as found in Ruiz and Conejo “Robust Transmission Expansion Planning.”

-See Picture for basic setup.
+See picture in 24Bus.png for basic setup.

 Still in progress.